Finding makeup remover that is affordable as well as non-toxic can be really difficult.

 To use on your skin, massage about half of a teaspoon over your skin to clean it, then rinse it off with lukewarm water.

-- BEST EXFOLIATING VITAMIN C FACE WASH: Get younger looking skin in just 45 seconds with this organic cream cleanser....
+- EXFOLIATING FACE WASH: Get younger looking skin in just 45 seconds with this organic cream cleanser.
+Green papaya and...

 - UNBLEACHED, UNPROCESSED, AYURVEDIC: Unlike other products, this face wash is not white or clear.
 You get the purest,...